White Blood Cell Differential Test

 Eosinophils "Eos" (Absolute)

-What are Eosinophils?
-Eosinophils are a type of white blood cell (leukocytes) that protect your body from parasites, allergens, foreign bacteria and outside organisms.
-Eosinophils are larger than most cells and make up less than 5% of all white bl
+What Are Eosinophils?
+Eosinophils are a type of white blood cell that helps defend against parasites, allergens, bacteria, and viruses.
+They make up less than 5% of all white blood cells but play a key role in immune responses.
+An elevated eosi

 Learn more